RUSSIA: Rosfinmonitoring List violates presumption of innocence

 Prosecutors and investigators have had hundreds of Jehovah's Witnesses and Muslims who meet with others to read Said Nursi's works added to Rosfinmonitoring's "List of Terrorists and Extremists", many even before they have been charged with any crime.
 This blocks their bank accounts, and causes problems in finding formal employment, obtaining insurance, buying and selling property, and a range of other financial activities.
 Those convicted remain on the list until their active criminal records (sudimost) expire, often eight years or more after their release.
 Those on the list – and those who have been removed – face reputational damage as they are publicly identifiable as being "terrorists or extremists".

-Individuals who are convicted remain on the list until their active criminal records (sudimost) expire; for those who are imprisoned, this could be eight years or more after their release.
-During this time, they will encounter problems in finding formal employment, obtaining insurance, buying and selling property, and a range of other financial activities.
+Individuals who are convicted remain on the list until their active criminal records (sudimost) expire.
+For those who are imprisoned, this could be eight years or more after their release.
+The primary consequence of being added to the Rosfinmonitoring List is the blocking of bank accounts.
+This means that individuals cannot use their bank cards for purchases or ATM withdrawals, cannot make online payments or bank transfers, and cannot set up contracts or direct debit arrangements.
+They are also barred from opening new accounts with any bank, receiving loans, or obtaining credit.
 People may also remain on the list for several months after they are acquitted or have their cases closed, or even after they die (see below).

 For one jailed Jehovah's Witness from Siberia, "the serious difficulties will begin after [he] is released", his wife commented to Forum 18, "with finding work, with employers, with getting paid and receiving some services" (see below).

 The "List of Terrorists and Extremists" is maintained by the Federal Financial Monitoring Service (Rosfinmonitoring) on the basis of information received from various state agencies.
-Alongside people who have been involved in Islamist and far-right terrorism and extremist activity, it includes individuals who have not committed or called for any violence or violation of others' human rights (see below).
+Alongside people who have been involved in Islamist and far-right terrorism, it includes individuals who have not committed or called for any violation of others' human rights (see below).

-These include: Jehovah's Witnesses, whose activity was banned in 2017 by the Supreme Court's liquidation of their Administrative Centre and its subsidiaries as "extremist organisations"; and Muslims who meet to study the writings of Turkish theologian Said Nursi and are consequently accused of "continuing the activities" of "Nurdzhular", which the Supreme Court also outlawed as an "extremist organisation" in 2008 but which Muslims in Russia deny exists.
+These include: Jehovah's Witnesses, whose activity was banned in 2017 by the Supreme Court's liquidation of their Administrative Centre and its subsidiaries as "extremist organisations"; and Muslims who meet to study the writings of Turkish theologian Said Nursi and are consequently accused of "continuing the activities" of "Nurdzhular", which the Supreme Court also outlawed as an "extremist organisation" in 2008 but which Muslims in Russia deny exists as a formal organisation.

 The activities for which Jehovah's Witnesses and Muslims who meet with others to read Nursi's works of Said Nursi are prosecuted are very similar, including meeting in each other's homes to pray and sing together, study sacred texts, and discuss shared beliefs.